Campus Right-to-Know Crime Report

 Governors State University policy is in compliance with the requirements of the Federal Drug-Free Act of 1988.
 The unlawful manufacture, distribution, dispensing, possession, or use of a controlled substance by employees in the workplace is prohibited.
 The

 University Student Code of Conduct also prohibits the manufacture, delivery, sale, use, possession or distribution of either narcotic or dangerous drugs.
+The campus police will prosecute to the fullest extent of the law.

 Alcohol and Substance Abuse Information